Baristas wear bikinis at League City coffee shop

 GALVESTON COUNTY, Texas - There is a new restaurant in League City that’s brewing up coffee with a side of controversy.
 That’s because the baristas are leaving very little to the imagination.

-Trevor Lohr is the owner of Double Cup Coffee and says the coffee shop is the first of its kind in Texas.
-It opened on Monday to lots of community support.
+Trevor Lohr is the owner of Double Cup Coffee, which opened Monday.

 “We’ve been backed up with 6 or 7 cars at a time with people at the walk up window as well,” said Lohr.